-Threat/ Policy/ Assumption Objectives Addressing the Threat/ Policy/ Assumption Rationale P.ACCOUNTABILITY The authorized users of the TOE shall be held accountable for their actions within the TOE.
-O.AUDIT_GENERA TION The TOE will provide the capability to detect and create records of security- relevant events associated with users.
+Threat/ Policy/ Assumption Objectives Addressing the Threat/Policy Rationale P.ACCOUNTABILITY The authorized users of the TOE shall be held accountable for their actions within the TOE.
+O.AUDIT_GENERATI ON The TOE will provide the capability to detect and create records of security-relevant events associated with users.
 O.AUDIT_GENERATION (FAU_GEN.1-NIAP-0407, FAU_GEN.2-NIAP-0410, FIA_USB.1(1), FAU_SEL.1-NIAP- 0407(1)) addresses this policy by providing an audit mechanism to record the actions of a specific user, as well as the capability for a Security Administrator to "pre-select" audit events based on the user ID.
-The audit event selection function is configurable during run-time to ensure the TOE is able to capture security- relevant events given changes in threat conditions.
+The audit event selection function is configurable during run-time to ensure the TOE is able to capture security-relevant events given changes in threat conditions.
 Additionally, the administrator's ID is recorded when any security relevant change is made to the TOE (e.g., access rule modification, start-stop of the audit mechanism, establishment of a trusted channel, etc.).
 Attributes used in the audit record generation process are also required to be bound to the subject, ensuring users are held accountable.
 O.TIME_STAMPS The TOE shall provide reliable time stamps and the capability for the administrator to set the time used for these time stamps.
-O.TIME_STAMPS (FPT_STM.1, FMT_MTD.1(3)) plays a role in supporting this policy by requiring the TOE to provide a reliable time stamp (configured locally by the Security .
+O.TIME_STAMPS (FPT_STM.1, FMT_MTD.1(3)) plays a role in supporting this policy by requiring the TOE to provide a reliable time stamp (configured locally by the Security Administrator).
 The audit mechanism is required to include the current date and time in each audit record.
 All audit records that include the user ID will also include the date and time that the event occurred.

-Threat/ Policy/ Assumption Objectives Addressing the Threat/ Policy/ Assumption Rationale O.ROBUST_TOE_A CCESS The TOE will provide mechanisms that control a user's logical access to the TOE and to explicitly deny access to specific users when appropriate.
-O. ROBUST_TOE_ACCESS (FIA_UID.2(1), FIA_UAU.2) supports this policy by requiring the TOE to identify and authenticate all authorized users prior to allowing any TOE access or any TOE mediated access on behalf of those users.
+Threat/ Policy/ Assumption Objectives Addressing the Threat/Policy Rationale O.ROBUST_TOE_AC CESS The TOE will provide mechanisms that control a user's logical access to the TOE and to explicitly deny access to specific users when appropriate.
+O. ROBUST_TOE_ACCESS (FIA_UID.2(1), FIA_UAU.
+2,) supports this policy by requiring the TOE to identify and authenticate all authorized users prior to allowing any TOE access or any TOE mediated access on behalf of those users.
+Note that although the TSF allows access by anonymous users (FIA_UAU.2), this objective (and hence the policy) does not apply to such users because they are not authenticated.
 P.ADMIN_ACCESS Administrators shall be able to administer the TOE both locally and remotely through protected communications channels.
-O.ADMIN_ROLE The TOE will provide an administrator role to isolate administrative actions.
+O.ADMIN_ROLE The TOE will provide administrator roles to isolate administrative actions, and to make the administrative functions available locally and remotely.
 O.ADMIN_ROLE (FMT_SMR.2) supports this policy by requiring the TOE to provide mechanisms (e.g., local authentication, remote authentication, means to configure and manage the TOE both remotely and locally) that allow remote and local administration of the TOE.
 This is not to say that everything that can be done by a local administrator must also be provided to the remote administrator.
 In fact, it may be desirable to have some functionality restricted to the local administrator.
-O.TRUSTED_PATH The TOE will provide a means to ensure users are not communicating with some other entity pretending to be the TOE.
-O.TRUSTED_PATH (FTP_TRP.1(1), FTP_TRP.1(2), ) satisfies this policy by requiring that each remote administrative and management session for all trusted users is authenticated and conducted via a secure channel.
+O.TRUSTED_PATH The TOE will provide a means to ensure that users are not communicating with some other entity pretending to be the TOE when supplying identification and authentication data.
+O.TRUSTED_PATH (FTP_TRP.1(1), FTP_TRP.1(2)) satisfies this policy by requiring that each remote administrative and management session for all trusted users is authenticated and conducted via a secure channel.